Spherical Cap Volume Calculator

 For dome enclosures, fish-eye lens domes, and partially filled spherical tanks.

 A spherical cap is the portion of a sphere cut off by a flat plane.
-Imagine slicing a watermelon with a single horizontal cut — the smaller piece (or larger piece) is a spherical cap.
+Take one horizontal cut through a watermelon and either piece is a spherical cap, the small one and the large one both.

 V = (π × h² × (3R − h)) / 3